doziermt/specter/README.md

 1. Update the `__version__` to `X.Y.Z` in `specter/__init__.py`
 2. Create a `vX.Y.Z` tagged commit for the release

-Where `v.X.Y.Z` denotes the [semantic release](https://github.com/semantic-release/semantic-release) corresponding to the new release.
+Where `X.Y.Z` denotes the [semantic release](https://github.com/semantic-release/semantic-release) corresponding to the new release.

 Afterward, push the tagged commit to the repository:

 > git push origin `vX.Y.Z`

-Ultimately, this will trigger [GitHub Actions](#github-actions) to perform its `deploy` workflow.
+Ultimately, this will trigger [GitHub Actions](#github-actions) causing it to perform its `deploy` workflow.

 ### Example

-Given: `v1.0.0` as the current `specter` version
+Given: `1.0.0` as the current `specter` version
-Example: Create a new minor release, `v1.1.0`
+Example: Create a new minor release, `1.1.0`
 Steps:

 1. `git checkout master`